 Paul's first job for Cinecraft came during the Second World War when he assisted in making films for the Navy in Florida (Hagley recently found and purchased one of these films on eBay).
 His brother Ray made a case to the draft board that Paul's work on military films made him a critical worker and ineligible for the draft.
 Unfortunately, he did not convince the draft board, and Paul reported for basic training in Biloxi, Mississippi, in 1943.

-On his first mission as a crew chief in a B-17 flying from a base in Italy on a bombing run over Munich, Germany, antiaircraft fire disabled the plane, and the entire crew had to bail out.
+On his first mission as a crew chief in a B-17 flying from a base in Italy on a bombing run over Munich, Germany, anti-aircraft fire disabled the plane, and the entire crew had to bail out.
 He spent six weeks avoiding German soldiers while under the care of the Yugoslavian underground.
-He eventually made his way back to Italy, where he continued missions over Germany.
+He eventually returned to Italy, where he continued missions over Germany.

-On his seventh mission, his plane was hit by antiaircraft fire, forcing him and his crew to bail out again.
+On his seventh mission, his plane was hit by anti-aircraft fire, forcing him and his crew to bail out again.
 This time, German soldiers captured him and his crewmates.
-Hobbled by a broken ankle he suffered hitting the rocky ground in his parachute; angry Germans drew on him multiple times.
+Hobbled by a broken ankle, he suffered from hitting the rocky ground in his parachute; angry Germans drew on him multiple times.
 He spent four months in a German prison camp before liberation by American forces.
-He went to England and then returned to America, where he was discharged from the military.
+He went to England and returned to America, where he was discharged from the military.

-In both cases, after being shot down, Paul's mother received a telegram informing her of her son's missing in action status.
-The story had a happy ending in both cases, but it's hard to imagine what Mrs. Culley went through while waiting for word on her son.
+In both cases, after being shot down, Paul's mother received a telegram informing her of her son's missing-in-action status.
+The story had a happy ending in both cases, but it's hard to imagine what Mrs. Culley endured while waiting for word on her son.